MakeSchool-Tutorials/outcomes-track-tutorial/P05-Cover-Letters/content.md

 >
 > Write a paragraph summary about why you'd be a good member of any company's engineering team.

-# Go Above and beyond
-Below are tips to go above and beyond in your cover letter.
-These strategies take time, so I'd suggest that you only reserve them for your top reach, match and fallback picks.

-## Research the Company
+# Research the Company

-You can impress employers by showing that you *understand* the company more than the typical applicant.
+While finding FIT is important, you can also impress employers by showing that you *understand* the company more than the typical applicant.

 Here's an example...